David Addington: Bush administration

 As counsel to the vice president, Addington's duties involved protecting the legal interests of the Office of the Vice President.
 Although limited duties have been given under the Constitution, each vice president has a role in association with the president.

 As chief of staff, Addington supervised the vice president's staff.
 In both roles, Addington also provided advice to the White House staff, as he had the additional role of Assistant to the President, as his predecessor Scooter Libby had likewise held.
 As vice presidential counsel, Addington is known for his focus on the constitutional independence of the vice president.
 He tried to protect the inner workings of the Office of the Vice President from investigations by the Government Accountability Office (GAO) and private organizations.

-After he began working for Cheney, Addington was influential in numerous policy areas.
-He provided advice and drafted memoranda on many of the most controversial policies of the Bush administration.
+After he began working for Cheney, Addington was influential in multiple policy areas.
+He provided advice and drafted memoranda on a number of the most controversial policies of the Bush administration.
 Addington's influence strongly reflects his hawkish views on US foreign policy, a position he had apparently already committed to as a teenager during the late phase of the Vietnam War in the early 1970s.
-In his House Judiciary Committee testimony, Addington said that he applied three filters in formulating advice on the War on Terror: (i) comply with the Constitution, (ii) within the law, maximize the President's options, and (iii) ensure legal protection of military and intelligence personnel engaged in counterterrorism activities.
+In his House Judiciary Committee testimony, Addington said that he applied three filters in formulating advice on the war on terror: (i) comply with the Constitution, (ii) within the law, maximize the President's options, and (iii) ensure legal protection of military and intelligence personnel engaged in counterterrorism activities.

 Addington has consistently advocated that under the Constitution, the president has substantial and expansive powers as commander-in-chief during wartime, if need be.
 He is the legal force behind over 750 signing statements that President George W. Bush issued when signing bills passed by Congress, expanding the practice relative to other Presidents.
 Charlie Savage, the former national legal affairs writer for The Boston Globe who won a Pulitzer Prize for his reporting on signing statements, quotes former associate White House counsel Brad Berenson saying that Addington "would dive into a 200-page bill like it was a four-course meal" as he crafted the statements.